 - 1. How does the description make the Hudson River Valley appear compared to city life? - 2.
-What types of people would be interested in the Hudson River Valley Region?

-3. Why is it important that a book such The House of Mirth was published at the time that it was (1905)?
+What types of people would be interested in the Hudson River Valley Region? - 3.
+Why is it important that a book such The House of Mirth was published in 1905?